gaehlerm/SoftwareEngineering/README.md

         print("a derived")
 ```

 There is not much more to say about interface inheritance.
 It is a good thing, and you should use it.
 It is a method to define interfaces and implement them.
-In C++, there is no way around it; in Python, you can omit it if you want.

 Implementation inheritance inherits the implementation of the base class.
 Here, all kinds of different problems may occur that we'll look at in this section.
-Thus, when I write about inheritance in this section, I always mean implementation inheritance.

 ```py
 class Base: